Private View | Friday 7th March from 6-8pm*

-The exhibition’s title invokes the words uttered by countless mothers when welcoming visitors into their homes; an apology designed to smooth the exposed edges of the struggle and intimacy of domestic life.
-But as visitors step through Anna Frijstein’s black ‘Unicorn Mom’ curtains, into a sprawling, inhospitable office space formerly occupied by Meta, it becomes clear that this apology is insincere: a mockery of social expectation.
+The exhibition’s title invokes the words uttered by countless mothers when welcoming visitors into their homes: an apology designed to smooth the exposed edges of the struggle and intimacy of domestic life.
+But as visitors step into the sprawling, inhospitable office space formerly occupied by Meta, it becomes clear that this apology is insincere, a mockery of social expectation.
 Ranging from sculpture to installation, painting and text, art spills across the tiled grey carpets, up and across the walls, and dangles from the ceiling.
 It is soft and inviting, cumbersome and awkward, bold and unapologetic.

-A three-metre long wall assembled from soft foam mattresses, wood and wire by Erika Trotzig boulders through the space; scraps of wallpaper lie swept up against a column in a site-specific installation by Ludovica Gioscia; Sophie Goodchild’s swirling felted wool textile hangs suspended alongside surreal ceramic sculptures by Holly Stevenson and a pair of gnashing hybrid vagina dentata-crow creatures by Flora Bradwell.
-There are tentacled kitchen appliances by Rosie Reed; a wall of never-seen-before monoprints by Chantal Powell; a quilt of floating body parts by Rosie Gibbens; a ‘feeding throne’ by Bea Bonafini; richly coloured sculptural paintings by Jo Dennis; an site-specific installation by Emily Moore that plays with shadow and light; and Justine Hounam’s vast sculptural ‘skin’, pulled taut between two columns.
+A three-metre long wall assembled from soft foam mattresses, wood and wire by Erika Trotzig boulders through the space; tentacled kitchen appliances dine at Rosie Reed’s mirrored table; scraps of wallpaper lie swept up against a column in a site-specific installation by Ludovica Gioscia; Sophie Goodchild’s swirling felted wool textile hangs suspended in the air; Holly Stevenson’s surreal ceramic sculptures perch on side tables; a pair of gnashing hybrid vagina dentata-crow creatures by Flora Bradwell stand hunched, surrounded by a scatter of wailing spheres.
+There is a wall of never-seen-before monoprints by Chantal Powell; a collection of visceral mixed media works by Jacqueline Rana; a pair of ‘unicorn mom’ curtains by Anna Frijstein; a quilt of floating body parts by Rosie Gibbens; a ‘feeding throne’ by Bea Bonafini; a large-scale sculptural painting by Jo Dennis assembled from an old army tent; a site-specific installation by Emily Moore that plays with shadow and light; and Justine Hounam’s vast sculptural ‘skin’, pulled taut between two columns and accompanied by a video work projected onto the floor.

-Among the art, there are welcoming places to pause and rest as well as areas in which children are invited to play and create.
-These interactive sets, designed by Nefeli Walton in collaboration with Babe Station, encourage us to become active participants in the art space, rethinking how we move through and engage with art.
+Stationed throughout the exhibition space are welcoming places to pause and rest, as well as areas in which children are invited to play and create.
+These interactive sets, designed by Nefeli Sidiropoulou in collaboration with Babe Station, encourage us to become active participants in the space, rethinking how we move through and engage with art.

 Exhibiting artists: Bea Bonafini, Flora Bradwell, Jo Dennis, Anna Frijstein, Ludovica Gioscia, Rosie Gibbens, Sophie Goodchild, Justine Hounam, Emily Moore, Chantal Powell, Rosie Reed, Holly Stevenson, Erika Trotzig

-Exhibiting writers: Amy Acre, Kate Briggs, Anna Brook, Avni Doshi, Niamh Gordon, Kiran Millwood Hargreave, Millie Walton
+Exhibiting writers: Amy Acre, Kate Briggs, Anna Brook, Avni Doshi, Niamh Gordon, Kiran Millwood Hargrave, Tamarin Norwood, Millie Walton, Naomi Wood

 About Babe Station